Product Name:

 Antibody Dilution Recommended: 2 µg/ml for immunoblotting

-Antibody Cross Reactivity: A weak cross-reactive protein is detected in sorbitol-treated HeLa cells.
+Antibody Cross Reactivity: Weak cross-reactive proteins of ~36 and ~75 kDa detected in HeLa cells.